nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

   - `Organization` matching the organisation serving the request, if different from above, referenced from `Patient.managingOrganization`
   - `Practitioner` matching the patient's usual GP, if they have one, referenced from `Patient.generalPractitioner`
   - `PractitionerRole` matching the usual GP's role
+  - `OperationOutcome` containing warnings about any unsupported parameters
-  - resources holding allergies, intolerance and medication information according to the rules below:
+  - resources holding consultations, problems, immunisations, allergies, intolerance, medication and uncategorised data according to the rules below:

 Provider systems **SHOULD**: